jared-hughes/iso_simplicial/README.md

 # Iso simplicial

-**Note: development has moved to https://github.com/jared-hughes/manim/tree/implicit-plotting.
-This repository will not be updated.**

 Given a function and its gradient, this constructs an isosurface based on the method in [Manson, Josiah, and Scott Schaefer.
 "Isosurfaces over simplicial partitions of multiresolution grids."
 Computer Graphics Forum.
 Vol. 29.
 No. 2.
 Oxford, UK: Blackwell Publishing Ltd, 2010.](https://people.engr.tamu.edu/schaefer/research/iso_simplicial.pdf)